-Read ranges for 32 mm PIT tags met or exceeded the water depth along the length of both antennas in the Chowade River, and 32 mm tags were detectable in 100% of the water column throughout the monitoring period (Figure 3.21).
-The read range of 23 mm tags was also close to 100% for the entire monitoring duration.
-The mean proportion of the water column within which 12 mm tags were detectable was 0.83 (downstreamantenna) and 0.84 (upstreamantenna), while for 14 mm tags it was 0.97 (downstream) and 0.94 (upstream) (Figure 3.21).
+Read ranges for 32 mm PIT tags met or nearly met the water depth along the length of both antennas in the Chowade River, and 32 mm tags were detectable in at least 97% of the water column throughout the monitoring period (Figure 3.22).
+The read range of 23 mm tags was also high, as >90% of the water column was detectable during the monitoring period.
+The mean proportion of the water column within which 12 mm tags were detectable was 0.79 (downstream antenna) and 0.69 (upstream antenna), while for 14 mm tags it was 0.87 (downstream) and 0.80 (upstream) (Figure 3.21).

-In Cypress Creek, the proportion of the water column within which 23 mm and 32 mm tags could be detected was nearly 100% throughout the monitoring period (Figure 3.22).
-The mean proportion of the water column within which 12 mm tags were detectable was 0.83 (downstream) and 0.78 (upstream), while for 14 mm tags it was 0.96 (downstream) and 0.91 (upstream) (Figure 3.22).
+In Cypress Creek, the proportion of the water column within which 23 mm and 32 mm tags could be detected was >80% throughout the monitoring period (Figure 3.23).
+The mean proportion of the water column within which 12 mm tags were detectable was 0.75 (downstream) and 0.55 (upstream), while for 14 mm tags it was 0.89 (downstream) and 0.69 (upstream) (Figure 3.22).

-Figure 3.10 Proportion of the water column (points show mean \pm SD) in the Chowade River within which PIT tags (12 mm, 14 mm, 23 mm, and 32 mm) were detectable throughout the monitoring period.
+Figure 3.12 Proportion of the water column (points show mean \pm SD) in the Chowade River within which PIT tags (12 mm, 14 mm, 23 mm, and 32 mm) were detectable throughout the monitoring period.
 Blue shading represents areas where tags are detectable (the number within the blue area is the mean detectable proportion of the water column), while grey shading designates areas where tags are not detectable.

-Figure 3.11 Proportion of the water column (points show mean \pm SD) in Cypress Creek within which PIT tags (12 mm, 14 mm, 23 mm, and 32 mm) were detectable throughout the monitoring period.
+Figure 3.13 Proportion of the water column (points show mean \pm SD) in Cypress Creek within which PIT tags (12 mm, 14 mm, 23 mm, and 32 mm) were detectable throughout the monitoring period.
 Blue shading represents areas where tags are detectable (the number within the blue area is the mean detectable proportion of the water column), while grey shading designates areas where tags are not detectable.